Manish-Singh121/Airplane-Management/README.md

 # Airplane-Management
-A Airplane Management System built in C++ using file handling made during 3rd semester.
+A Airplane Management System(CLI) built in C++ using file handling made during 3rd semester as a group project to learn c++ concepts.